destructo570/neko-serverless-blogging-website/README.md

 - Search all relevant posts
 - Like your favorite posts
 - Code syntax highlighting support
+- Reddit like infinite nesting comment system for posts

 ## Tech Stack
 - NextJs